-Nature of Business The Halberg Foundation is a charitable organisation founded in 1963 by physically disabled young people to sports and recreation opportunities.
-The Advisers also deliver an inclusive training course and work with schools and sport and recreation organisations on inclusive programmes and events.
-Halberg hosts the Halberg Games a national, three-day sports competition for physically disabled young people.
+The Halberg Foundation is a charitable organisation founded in 1963 by Olympic legend, Sir Murray Halberg (ONZ) which aims to enhance the lives of physically disabled young people through sport and recreation.
+The core work of the Foundation includes a team of regional Advisers who connect physically disabled young people to sports and recreation opportunities.
+The Advisers also deliver an inclusive training course and work with schools and sport and recreation inclusive training course and work with schools and sport and recreation organisations on inclusive programmes and events.
+The Foundation hosts the Halberg Games a national, three-day sports competition for physically disabled young people.